-If you created S-Docs templates in your sandbox, you might be wondering how to move those templates to your production org.
-The easiest way to do this is with the S-Docs template migrator.
-This feature will generate a zip file of templates that you specify through filters.
-That zip file can then be imported into any org of your choosing.
+Moving S-Docs templates from your Salesforce sandbox org to your Salesforce production org is easy with the S-Docs Template Migrator.
+The Template Migrator will generate a .zip file of templates that can be imported into any org of your choosing.
 If your template contains attachments (such as DOCX templates), those will be included as well.
 If any of your templates are S-Sign enabled, the S-Sign data will also be preserved.
 Let's take a look at how this works.

 To navigate to the S-Docs template migrator, append the following URL after "Salesforce.com" in your browser: